CommandPost/FCPCafe/docs/developers/applicationbundle.md

 - **NOXViewer.car** UI graphics for Final Cut Pro's Viewer?
 - **WideSliderIconAppearance.car:** Not sure what these graphics are for?

-It contains a human-readible plist file called `Container.moduleLayout`.
+It contains a human-readable plist file called `Container.moduleLayout`.

 It contains a bunch of other interesting plain-text plist files: